-Finally, as we have indicated already, because of the unequivocal nature of the legal advice we have had, we see no point in elevating your hopes by discussing this matter with you any further.
+Finally, as we have indicated already, because of the unequivocal nature of the legal advice we have received, we see no point in discussing this matter with you any further.
 Accordingly, if you wish to pursue this matter, we would prefer that your lawyers contact our lawyers directly in writing.
 However, if despite this you wish to communicate with Enron directly on this matter again, it would be helpful if you could address any further correspondence to Anthony Duenner (as well as to Joseph Hirl).